Accidents and Injuries at Work

 Although the task of calculating the appropriate level of compensation can be complex, we strive to make it as straightforward and transparent as possible.
 Our aim is to ensure that we recover the maximum compensation that you are entitled to.

-We can assess the specifics of your case during your free consultation, either over the phone or in person, in order to give you an estimate of how much compensation your case could result in.
+We can assess the specifics of your accident at work claim during your free consultation, either over the phone or in person, in order to give you an estimate of how much work injury compensation your case could result in.

 We Are Experts in Workplace Accidents

-Any accident at work case will be handled by our dedicated personal injury lawyers who possess an exemplary track record of supporting our clients.
-Choosing Hudgell Solicitors for accident at work cases gives you the reassurance that you have empathetic, supportive professionals backing up your case with expert knowledge of personal injury law surrounding workplace accidents.
+Any injury at work case will be handled by our dedicated personal injury lawyers who possess an exemplary track record of supporting our clients.
+Choosing Hudgell Solicitors for your accident at work claim gives you the reassurance that you have empathetic, supportive professionals backing up your case with expert knowledge of personal injury law surrounding workplace accidents.

 - Headed up by Jane Woodcock, utilising her experience of over three decades within personal injury law to secure outstanding results for our clients.

-- Supported by our Associate Solicitors Sarah Kidd and Samuel McFadyen both APIL accredited litigators and the remainder of our small but totally dedicated team of personal injury lawyers
+- Supported by our Associate Solicitors Sarah Kidd and Samuel McFadyen, who is an APIL accredited litigator, and the remainder of our small, but totally dedicated team of accident at work lawyers

 - Providing direct, personal and honest legal advice for all personal injury claims, giving you insight into what the claim process involves and what’s required from you at each stage

 - Allocating you a dedicated file handler who will be your point of contact for all queries or concerns you may have.

 "Man suffers head injury on crew transfer boat in ‘most common type of accident’ for oil rig and platform workers"Read Full Story